Widianne/p1-corsetry/README.md

 ​
 This is optional but offers the insight into what the aim of the project are ​
-* To make it easy for the user to contact the corset maker by a form
+* To make it easy for the user to contact the corsetmaker by a form
-* To inform the user on what centuries corsets can be made
+* To inform the user on from what centuries corsets can be made
 * To offer the user diffrent opptions on how and where to get information on corsets ​

 ​
-### **Wireframes:**
-​
-These are optional if you have any drawings or diagrams about how the site is intended to look include them here ​
 ### **Color Scheme:**